natalieagus/50002/docs/ProblemSet/e_sequential_logic_sync.md

 	</div><br>

 {: .note}
 > In an ideal world, with perfectly timed inputs and ideal components, this wouldn't be a problem.
-However, in the real world, there's always a small but non-zero chance that the arbiter will enter a metastable state.
-This happens when the inputs change in such a way that the circuit cannot clearly decide which one occurred first.
+However, in the real world, there's always a **small** but non-zero chance that the arbiter will enter a **metastable** state.
+This happens when the inputs change in such a way that the circuit **cannot clearly decide** which one occurred first.
 >
 > When a circuit is in a metastable state, it can take an undefined amount of time to settle into a stable state (0 or 1).
-This period can be short, or it can theoretically be very long (hence "unbounded time").
-The likelihood of long metastable states is low, but it's not zero, and thus, the circuit cannot be guaranteed to work reliably within a bounded time frame.
+This period can be short, or it can theoretically be very long (hence "unbounded time"). **The likelihood of long metastable states is low, but it's not zero**, and thus, the circuit <span className="orange-bold">cannot</span> be guaranteed to work reliably within a bounded time frame.
 >
 > So, in summary, while you can build an arbiter circuit with reliable components, you cannot guarantee it will always resolve its output within a bounded, predictable time due to the inherent risk of metastable states.
 This unbounded time to resolve makes the circuit unreliable for applications where timely decision-making is critical.